CIITS Help Docs

 Alt-Text: A supply and demand curve showing quantity of gasoline in millions so gallons with an equilibrium price of $1.40.
 Other equilibrium points are shown.
 See long description for more details.

 Long Description: (On another slide or page).
+This description was generated in Gemini 2.5 Flash.

 This diagram is a supply and demand graph showing the gasoline market.